WASH: Negative impacts of climate change

+Influence of climate change on waterborne diseases

 Climate change adaptation

 Adaptation efforts in the WASH sector include for example protection of local water resources (as these resources become source water for drinking water supply) and investigating improvements to the water supply and storage strategy.
 It might also be necessary to adjust the utility's planning and operation.
 Climate change adaptation policies need to consider the risks from extreme weather events.
 The required adaptation measures need to consider measures for droughts and those for floods.
 Adaptation measures for droughts include for example: reduce leakages in a pro-active manner, communicate restrictions on water use to consumers.
 Adaptation measures for floods include for example: Review the siting of the water and wastewater treatment plants in floodplains, minimize the impact of floodwater on operational equipment.

 Nature-based solutions (NbS) can play an important role for climate change adaptation approaches of water and sanitation services.
 This includes ecological restoration (which can improve infiltration and thus reduce flooding), ecological engineering for wastewater treatment, green infrastructure for stormwater management, and measures for natural water retention.

 Most National Adaptation Plans published by the UN Framework Convention for Climate Change include measures to improve sanitation and hygiene.

+Engineers and planners need to adapt design standards for water and sanitation systems to account for the changing climate conditions.
+Otherwise these infrastructure systems will be more and more vulnerable in future.
+The same applies for other key infrastructure systems such as transport, energy and communications.